STAFF & BOARD

 Jack is Solana Center's Marketing Specialist, promoting workshops and educational opportunities and producing photos, graphics, and videos.

-Jack was born and raised in San Diego but left town for college.
-He graduated from Indiana University with a BA in Broadcast Journalism and received a MA in Specialized Journalism from the University of Southern California.
-Since graduating, Jack has worked a variety of different freelance roles producing marketing materials for companies focused on helping the environment.
-He has even spent some time working as a kayak tour guide in La Jolla Shores.
+Jack was born and raised in San Diego.
+He graduated from Indiana University with a BA in Broadcast Journalism and received an MA in Specialized Journalism from the University of Southern California.
 In his free time, Jack loves surfing, biking, and making short nature-related videos.

 -